4 - The Man With The Golden Thigh: Pythagoras

 You aproach the Greek tradition in a very sneaky, lame and rushed way.
 Instead of saying the GREEK island of Samos you say off the coast of Ionia, which was also GREEK.
 You also did the disrespectful thing to doubt the integrity of hundreds of philosophers and scholars by “announcing” to us that the Pythagorean theorem is not really by Pythagoras.
 Like we didn’t know the tradition.
 Also there is no evidence that Pythagoras took any mathematics from Egypt, so unless you have any hard evidence stop perpetuating the words of non-Greek philosophers such as Iamblichus who lived almost 1000 after his time and did not have the primary sources to prove that either...
 He wasn’t even a great Orphic to be honest which makes him even less relevant to Pythagoras.
 You are definitely no Thomas Taylor and you don’t represent the Greek tradition in any shape and form to us.
 So if you are going to claim the word history in your title make sure you do it right...
 You didn’t even get right the “Let no One Ignorant of Geometry Enter” that was outside the platonic academy.
 So yeah, your attempt it’s pretty mediocre...

-In reply to by Antonios Chrys…
+In reply to A very mediocre approach to my culture and Pythagorean tradition by Antonios Chrys…

 Pythagoras